 The Ontario Heritage Foundation (OHF) acquired the property from the local Niagara Foundation, led its restoration, and opened it as a museum in 1971.

 The Ontario College of Pharmacists accepted the responsibility to restore the professional practice aspects (to ensure the museum accurately reflects an operating pharmacy of the Confederation period).
 The College also agreed with the OHF to operate the Apothecary as a museum for an initial period of 35 years.
-This agreement was extended on expiry.

 More information can be found on the Niagara Apothecary website.